WhiteGobo/py-rdfprogram/docs/source/rdfloader/extensionclasses.rst

 example implementation of a loadable class ..........................................

-To tell how the algrithm of :py:func:`rdfloader.load_from_graph` can load the information in the form of pythonclasses, you have to tell how it can convert the resources given in the knowledge graph into attributes for the constructor.
+To tell how the algorithm of :py:func:`rdfloader.load_from_graph` can load the information in the form of pythonclasses, you have to tell how it can convert the resources given in the knowledge graph into attributes for the constructor.
 Every Annotation must be an subclass